Wansfell: Ascents

 The fell is predominantly ascended from Ambleside using the road which leaves the town centre and goes past Stockghyll Force waterfall before bearing right onto the restored footpath which is followed to the summit.
 An ascent is also possible from Troutbeck, on the eastern side of the fell, following a farm track called Nanny Lane until the open fell is reached from where it is an easy climb to the summit.
 A path through Skelghyll Wood ascends via Kelsick Scar and visits a disused aqueduct observatory on the way.

-Wansfell is on the route of the Windermere Way, a long distance path that circumambulates Windermere.
+Wansfell is on the route of the Windermere Way, a long-distance path that circumambulates Windermere.

 Summits

 The fell's two summits are linked by a dry stone wall.
 Wansfell Pike is the lower of the two but has a more attractive rocky top and a better view, with Windermere looking particularly attractive to the south.
-The highest point (Baystones) is a grassy hummock marked by a few stones.
+The highest point (Baystones) is a grassy hummock marked by a cairn.